DanielHartUK/UK-Train-Boards/README.md

 ## Known Issues
 - No favicon is currently set.
-- Error handling for no response, incorrect station, etc. has not yet been implemented.
 - If a cancelled service is later reinstated, it may appear further down the board than where it should be if sorted chronilogically.
 - Not all services have platform numbers, blame National Rail, not me.
 - The platform text-to-speech callouts will probably not work if a train divides more than once, though I don't think this currently happens anywhere in the UK.